willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ## Device models

-The simulator has simple models for semiconductor devices and an ideal operational amplifier.
+The simulator has simple models for semiconductor devices (diode, bjt, mosfet) and two operational amplifiers.
 Each model has just a few adjustable parameters.
 For more sophisticated simulations, check out the other circuit simulator resources mentioned below.

 The simulator's solver a technique called [Modified Nodal Analysis (MNA)](https://lpsa.swarthmore.edu/Systems/Electrical/mna/MNA1.html), based on the application of Kirchhoff's Current Law.
 (Whereas the SPICE simulator is based on Kirchhoff's Voltage Law.)